openedx/openedx-events/docs/decisions/0016-event-design-practices.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 - An event should describe as accurately as possible what happened (what) and why it happened (why).
 It must contain enough information for consumers to understand the message.
 For instance, if an event is about a user enrollment, it should contain the user's data, the course data, and the enrollment status and the event should be named accordingly.
-- Avoid immediately contacting the source service to retrieve additional information.
+- Avoid immediately contacting the source service to retrieve additional information from the consumer-side.
 Instead, consider adding the necessary information to the event payload by managing the granularity of the event.
 If the event requires additional information, consider adding a field to the event that contains the necessary information.
 This will reduce the number of dependencies between services and make the event more self-contained.
 - Keep the event size small.
 Avoid adding unnecessary information to the event.
 If the information is not necessary for consumers to react to the event, consider removing it.
 - Avoid adding flow-control information or business logic to events.
 Events should be solely a representation of what took place.
 If a field is necessary to control the behavior of the consumer, consider moving it to the consumer side.
 If adding additional data to the event is absolutely necessary document the reasoning behind it and carefully study the use case and implications.